vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/warehouses_locations.rst

 A **Location** is a specific space within the warehouse.
 It can be a sublocation of the warehouse (a shelf, a floor, an aisle, and so on).
 Therefore, a location is part of one warehouse only and it is not possible to link one location to multiple warehouses.
-In Odoo, as many locations can be configured as needed under one warehouse.
+In Leansoft, as many locations can be configured as needed under one warehouse.

 There are three types of locations: